MrNbaYoh/3ds-ssloth/README.md

 ## How do I create my own certificates?

-This section describes how to create a fake CA which can then be used to fake sign your own children certificates.
+This section describes how to create a fake CA certificate which you can then use to issue fake signed certificates.
+To do so you need:
-You need:
 - OpenSSL
 - shell
+- the original public CA certificate you want to mimic

 Then execute this command:
 ```